asb2111/greta_website/content/about/_index.md

 </div>
 <div id="sectionleft"><img src='about_photo.jpeg' alt='Greta Breskin, MS, RD, LDN, CSP'></div>

-I spent four of my seven years at UNC in the outpatient Children’s Specialty Clinics specializing in the nutrition care of children with feeding difficulties and gastrointestinal diseases.
+Four of my seven years at UNC were spent in the outpatient Children’s Specialty Clinics specializing in the nutrition care of children with feeding difficulties and gastrointestinal diseases.
 I have expert knowledge of and experience with dietary therapies for pediatric Crohn’s disease.

 My professional passion for counseling families was strengthened by my lived experience parenting twins.
 In 2022 I left my role at the UNC Hospital system to work in private practice pediatric nutrition counseling.
 If you are struggling with feeding your child, you are not alone, and I can help!